Does Spearmint Tea Stop Hair Loss?

 A question that I hear all the time when I recommend spearmint and mention how it helps block hair growth, so I can understand the confusion.

 But the answer is no, spearmint does not reduce the growth of hair on your head.
 The hair growth on the face is very sensitive to testosterone signaling, which triggers hair growth, and this is why it’s thought that it could be effective for hirsutism.

 The problem is that with the scalp, and depending on genetic factors, the hair follicles can be very sensitive to DHT, which is created by an enzyme called 5-alpha reductase.
 And so by reducing free testosterone, you are also reducing DHT (the main hormone which causes hair loss in men).

 And if you’re also worried about a reduction in beard growth if you’re a man, then no need to worry.
 Spearmint will have a very minor (if any) effect on beard growth.
-The only way to stop that is through laser.
+The only way to stop that is by using laser or electrolysis.

 Which is better?
 Supplement or Tea?

 Why not both?
 I personally drink spearmint tea and I take spearmint capsules every day.
-There is no difference to the effects that you’ll see if you chose one over the other. if you’re drinking five or more cups of spearmint tea every day, then you might be back and forth to the toilet.
+There is no difference between the effects that you’ll see if you chose one over the other. if you’re drinking five or more cups of spearmint tea every day, then you might be back and forth to the toilet.

 But if you decide to go for the supplements instead, then you can enjoy over healthy teas as well.
 I take spearmint every day, either as tea or in supplement form.